jwoodcock/CurlBack/README.md

 </pre>

 Also, cURLBack is setup to store and send a USER header property for authentication propurses.
-Simply use the $this->globalUser using the setGlobalUser() method.
+Simply set the $this->globalUser using the setGlobalUser() method.

 <pre>
     <code>